 I stopped at the Hollywood Highland Center before heading back to the hotel and thought this view from the upper level was awesome…

-I heard that LA has some of the best sushi and planned to find a ritzy sushi restaurant, but last minute Pokinometry caught my attention so I decided to eat there.
-This is what Chipotle would be like if it were a sushi chain…
+I heard that LA has some of the best sushi and planned to find a ritzy sushi restaurant.
+But Pokinometry caught my attention.
+So I decided to eat there.
+Pokinometry is the equivalent of Chipotle if it were a sushi chain.

-My sushi bowl was soooo good and I’m glad that I tried something different.
-It was huge so I could only finish half, but I took the rest back to my hotel with me and finished it off while watching How To Get Away With Murder.
-Yes I still watch my shows when I’m away, well at least I try to.
+My sushi bowl was soooo good and I am glad that I tried something different.
+It was huge so I could only finish half.
+But I took the rest back to my hotel with me and finished it off while watching How To Get Away With Murder.
+Yes I still watch my shows when I’m away.
+Well at least I try to.

-Speaking of food, I had an early afternoon flight and wasn’t too hungry so I didn’t eat much before I left.
-I was starving once I got settled into the flight so I tried new food again, flight food.
-This was my first time trying flight food and I expected it to be not so great, but I enjoyed it very much.
+Speaking of food, I had an early afternoon flight.
+I didn’t eat much before I left as I wasn’t too hungry.
+But I was starving once I got settled into the flight.
+So I tried new food again- flight food.
+This was my first time trying flight food and I expected it to be not so great.
+However, I enjoyed it very much.
 I don’t know if it was because I was so hungry, but I couldn’t believe how good this Luvo Quinoa Crunch Wrap was.

 Crunchy vegetables, avocado, quinoa & black rice salad in a spinach flaxseed tortilla.
 Served with edamame hummus and hot sauce.
 It also came with fresh grapes and a Coconut Chocolate Chip Cookie.
 I truly enjoyed this meal and definitely won’t hesitate to try flight food again in an emergency.
 It tasted like something that I would find in a fancy deli here in NYC, and the price was about that as well.